-A Professional Employer Organization (PEO) is a vendor that assumes, via contract, a significant portion of the employer’s responsibilities and associated risk for either all or a portion of the Business Owner’s workforce.
+The Professional Employer Organization or PEO definition is a vendor that assumes, via contract, a significant portion of the employer’s responsibilities and associated risk for either all or a portion of the Business Owner’s workforce.

 Many mistakenly view he PEO Arrangement and Employee Leasing as one in the same.
 But there is actually quite a difference.
 The original employee leasing model transferred certain responsibilities from a client company to the employee leasing company.
 Thus, it created the original concept of “fire, hire, and lease back”, which does not occur in the PEO arrangement.

 The PEO brings services to the Business Owner, including the management of Payroll and Payroll Taxes, Employee Benefits, Human Resources, and a Safety / Risk Plan.
 If a PEO relationship is terminated, the “co-employees” will cease to work for the PEO but will continue as employees of the “Work Site Employer”.
 By comparison, a leasing or staffing service supplies new workers on a temporary or project-specific basis.
 These leased employees return to the staffing service for reassignment after completion of their work with the client company.
 Define employee leasing as a supplemental, temporary employment arrangement where one or more workers are assigned to a customer for a fixed period of time.

 Some state statutes governing PEOs still use the leasing terminology.